brianclements03/now_i_know/til.md

 11-03-21: probability distributions and graphing them. creating simulations
 11-04-21: how to calculate t-statistic, p-value.  what is null hypothesis and alternate hypothesis.  how to decide whether or not to reject the hypothesis.
 11-05-21: pearsons test.  correlation.  spent an awful lot of time reviewing data manipulation in order to be able to run the tests
+11-08-21: chi ** 2 test. refresh sql and python a little. numpy too a little.  pandas always